gojek/clickstream-web/README.md

 ## Usage

-Two types of events can be sent using clickstream
+Two types of events can be sent using Clickstream Web

 - QoS0 events - These events are `instant and fire & forget` in nature.
 - QoS1 events - These are `real time` and sent `at least once`.

-Every event is treated as QoS1 event by default and one can classify the QoS0 events using `classification` config.
+Every event is treated as a QoS1 event by default and one can classify the QoS0 events using `classification` config.

+#### Steps

 1. **Import `Clickstream` from the package.**